Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: User Study and Real-World Adoption

-The goal of our user study was to understand: 1) if developers of ML notebooks find \tool's Python library intuitive and convenient to use in their daily workflows, and 2) if \tool's generated assertions are useful compared to manually written assertions.
-To fulfill this goal, we recruited $17$ participants who have prior experience with writing machine learning code in Jupyter notebooks.
+The goal of our user study was to understand: 1) if developers of ML notebooks find \tool's Python library intuitive and convenient to use in their daily workflows, and 2) if \toolgen's generated assertions are useful compared to manually written assertions.
+To fulfill this goal, we recruited $17$ developers who have prior experience with writing ML code in Jupyter notebooks.

 \mypara{Recruitment} We recruited 17 participants (15 graduate students, 2 software engineers) through online advertisements on social media and word-of-mouth referrals.
 Overall, three participants have over five years of experience in machine learning, and four have more than five years of experience using Jupyter notebooks for ML-related tasks.
-None of the participants is an author of this paper or contributed to this paper in any additional way.
+None of the participants is an author of this paper or contributed to this paper in any other way.

-\mypara{Study Design} For each participant, we send them a document containing the setup instructions, a tutorial of \tool's different components and examples of API usage, the assertion generator, and the JupyterLab plugin.
-We design four tasks.
-In the first task, we provide participants with a notebook and ask them to manually write assertions for three cases to check for data integrity, model integrity, and model performance.
-They need to use \tool's assertion APIs, then run the notebook using \texttt{pytest}.
-In the second task, we ask participants to evaluate \tool's generated assertions and compare them with their manually authored assertions.
-In the third task, we inject a bug in the notebook by changing the model architecture and ask participants to detect this bug using \tool's generated assertions.
-The third task shows that a bug can fail silently and remain undetected during standard notebook execution, while cell-level assertions can detect it effectively.
-In the fourth task, we ask participants to use JupyterLab for the hide/show assertions features.
+\mypara{Study Design} For each participant, we sent them a document containing the setup instructions, a tutorial of \tool's different components and examples of API usage, the assertion generator, and the JupyterLab plugin.
+We designed four tasks.
+In the first task, we provided participants with a notebook and asked them to manually write assertions using \tool APIs for three cases to check for data integrity, model integrity, and model performance.\Comment{They need to use \tool's assertion APIs, then run the notebook using \texttt{pytest}.} In the second task, we asked participants to evaluate \toolgen's generated assertions and compare them with their manual assertions.
+In the third task, we injected a bug in the notebook and asked participants to detect this bug using \toolgen's generated assertions.
+The third task demonstrates that a bug can fail silently and remain undetected during typical execution, while \toolgen's assertions can detect it effectively.
+In the fourth task, we asked participants to use \tooljupyterplugin's hide/show feature.